Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Computational Results

-Figure \ref{pispin} shows the evolution of $\|S^n U_j\|_{L^2}^2$ for $j=1,2,\ldots,7$.
-Note that the statistical properties of the energy appear to have reached a steady state by $t_n=25\,000$ and by time $t_n=100\,000$ each flow has undergone approximately $1000$ large-eddy turnovers.
-We presume, for the same reasons as before, that each element of $\U$ is near the discrete global attractor $\A_{K,h}$.
-This presumption is further supported by Figure \ref{ppara} which plots the points $u_0\in\U$ used for our ensemble averages in the energy-enstrophy plane.
-The fact that all seven points lie between the parabola and the line is consistent with the analysis of Dascaliuc, Foias and Jolly \cite{dascaliuc2005} on the location of the global attractor for the two-dimensional incompressible Navier--Stokes equations.

-Curves showing the evolution of the ensemble-averaged root-mean-squared residual error ${\cal E}_{\rm rms}^n$ for $N\in\{0,4,\infty\}$ and $\alpha_0\in\{0.01,0.04,0.20\}$ are plotted in Figure \ref{pjavg}.
-For $\alpha_0=0.20$ the residual error is the largest and grows linearly when $t_n\ge 4000$ for each value of $N$.
-For $\alpha_0=0.04$ the curves group together in the middle of the graph and grow as $\sqrt{t_n}$.
-In this group the curve corresponding to $N=0$ deviates from the other two when $t_n\ge 20000$ and starts to grow at a slightly faster rate.
-This deviation, though slight in the log-log plot, is significant as our further analysis indicates.
-For $\alpha_0=0.01$ the residual error is the least and separate curves appear at bottom of the graph for the different values of $N$.
-Each of these curves grow as $\sqrt{t_n}$ over the entire range.
+Before computing the ensemble averages defined by equation (\ref{ensembled}) it is informative to directly examine the residual error computed along a single representative trajectory lying on the global attractor.
+Let $u_0\in\A_{K,h}$ be fixed.
+Curves showing the evolution of the norm of $R^n(u_0)$ for the nine different turbulence models studied are plotted in Figure~\ref{pltpath}.
+For $\alpha_0=0.20$ the residual error is the largest and appears to grow linearly with time after $t_n\ge 4000$ for each value of $d$.
+For $\alpha_0=0.04$ the curves group together in the middle of the graph and appear to grow as $\sqrt{t_n}$.
+In this group the curve corresponding to $d=0$ deviates from the other two when $t_n\ge 20000$ and starts to grow at a slightly faster rate.
+This deviation, though slight in the log-log plot, is significant as further numerics shall indicate.
+For $\alpha_0=0.01$ the residual error is the least and separate curves appear at bottom of the graph.
+Each of these curves appear to grow as $\sqrt{t_n}$ over the entire range.
+Therefore, even without taking ensemble averages, the differences in the growth rates of the residual error described in our main result can be observed for the different turbulence models.